murondj/megr2156-design-portfolio/docs/assignments/A01/index.md

 For scissors that use Mechanical Leverage, the calculated leverage is equal to ***Lin/Lout***.
 In the case of scissors, the variable of ***Lin*** is the distance between the force applied from the users fingers to the pivot, or fulcrum point on the scissors.
 The variable ***Lout*** is the distance from the fulcrum to the point of the blade.
 This calculation gives you a factor of how much the force is multiplied by.

 **Shear Force**
 Scissors use shear force to cleave objects apart.
-This force can be calculated as Tau = F/A. Tau is the shear force, F is the force applied to the blades of the scissors, and A is the cross-sectional area where the blades meet the cutting object.
+This force can be calculated as ***Tau = F/A***.
+Tau is the shear force, ***F*** is the force applied to the blades of the scissors, and ***A*** is the cross-sectional area where the blades meet the cutting object.
 Since the blade's cross-sectional area is very small, this allows the shear force to become very large.

 **FISKARS H-1000 Office Scissors**